sergeyshpadyrev/variabler/README.md

 Usually environments and branded apps have different bundle ids, have different setting files (like `sentry.settings` for Sentry or `branch.json` for Branch.io), have different constants (color themes, titles, etc...) and can even have different version numbers.

 To manage it all in React Native you need to create its own Android flavour and iOS target for each environment and somehow manage all the differences between environemnts and branded apps.
-With `variabler` it's way much easier.
+Variabler make it way much easier.
 Let's say we want to create `staging` and `production` apps.

 First, we create variables config: